 Departure Station: Trains for Vienna depart from Munich Hauptbahnhof, Munich's main public transport hub which can be reached easily via metro, overground or bus from anywhere in the city.
 The station is located to the west of the city centre, taking about 20 minutes to reach on foot.

 Arrival Station: All direct trains from Munich arrive at Wien Hauptbahnhof, Vienna's main railway station located to the south of the city centre.
 From here visitors can board a Metro to the Historic Centre of Vienna, taking around 25 minutes.

-Travel between Munich, Germany and Vienna, Austria by train is: Partially open.
+Travel by train between Munich, Germany and Vienna, Austria is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany